Duyfken: Replica

+The story of the construction of the replica and the ship's major voyages is published in a book, Through Darkest Seas, by the former Project Director and Chair of the Duyfken 1606 Replica Foundation, Graeme Cocks.

 For a period in 2005, Duyfken was berthed alongside the Old Swan Brewery on the Swan River in Perth, Western Australia.
 The replica was open for visits by the public.

 In 2006, Western Australia played a big role in the 400th anniversary of the original Duyfken's visit to Australia.
-A national group called Australia on the Map: 1606–2006 was formed to commemorate the arrival of Duyfken and to mark this important milestone in Australia's history, by also giving recognition to all who followed her and contributed to the mapping of the Australian coast.
+A national group called "Australia on the Map: 1606–2006" was formed to commemorate the arrival of Duyfken and to mark this important milestone in Australia's history, by also giving recognition to all who followed her and contributed to the mapping of the Australian coast.

 Duyfken was berthed at the Queensland Maritime Museum in Southbank, Brisbane, Queensland until early 2011, when she was then placed on display at the Australian National Maritime Museum in Sydney.
 In 2012 she returned to Fremantle.

 In November 2020, the Foundation announced that Duyfken would return to the Australian National Maritime Museum.
-COVID-19 pandemic travel restrictions prevented the crew travelling from New South Wales to Fremantle to sail the ship, so it was transported on a larger vessel to Newcastle, then sailed from there to Sydney, arriving on 22 December 2020.
+COVID-19 pandemic travel restrictions prevented the crew from travelling from New South Wales to Fremantle to sail the ship, so it was transported on a larger vessel to Newcastle, then sailed from there to Sydney, arriving on 22 December 2020.
+As of 2024, the replica Duyfken continues to be situated in Darling Harbour, Sydney.